-These must be made in writing to the Chair of Governors: Chair@SJCR.org.uk give reasons for their decision in writing within 15 school days of the Initial Stage 2 correspondence.
+These must be made in writing to the Chair of Governors: Chair@SJCR.org.uk

 The Chair of Governors will call for a full report from the Head and for any relevant documents.
 The Chair may also call for a briefing from members of staff, and will in most cases, speak to or meet with the parents to discuss the matter further.